-3. Goats - treatin ng vaginal pro olapses Background and issues A vaginal prolapse occurs when a doe unintentionally pushes her vagina out of her vulva.
+3. Goats - treating vaginal prolapses Background and issues A vaginal prolapse occurs when a doe unintentionally pushes her vagina out of her vulva.
 Causes of vaginal prolapses are multifactorial and while they are relatively common in sheep, they are comparatively rare in goats.
 However, no data is available on exact numbers regarding prevalence.
 Some farmers are known to treat vaginal prolapses in goats.
-Proposal was not in the 2019 discussion document lapses were asked considering proposals reat prolapses in other Submitters' views on proposal the importance the maintenant industry organ procedure, a e of the prolapse be nce of competency waisations supported to ing treated as soon a rith the procedure du he proposal to allow as possible.
-They also to the problem bei competent non-veter painful, and highlighted so noted concerns with ng rare in goats.
-While rinarians to perform the hat it should only be Final proposal (post consultation) n who treats a vagina Il prolapse in a goat must: Consultation competent; and pain relief authorise procedure. d by a veterinarian to or the purpose of the procedure, throughout er or person in charg clauses above. e of the goat must no ot allow it to be treated d except in accordance A 'prolapse' is where an organ or anatomical structure e falls out of its usua I position.
-Proposed penalty maximum \$3, dual or maximum \$1 5,000 fine for a body criminal conviction).
-A corporate for failing to Options analysis Option 1 - Default to vet only From May 20 veterinarian.
-020, treating a goa t's prolapsed vagina a may only be law fully undertaken by a Option 2 - Regulate the procedure procedure to specify ith delayed commen it must be undertaken Option assessment Option Effective Efficient Clear Equitable Table 1. / X Х 2.
-1 √ √ √√ ✓ Analysis of options against criteria Option 1 - D efault to veterinaria n-only This option would not be effective as it would not provide a legal basis for competent non-veterinarians to treat vaginal prolapses in goats.
-However, good animal welfare outcomes may be well served by a veterinarian treating goat prolapses, because of the technical skill, experience and judgement required as goat prolapses are reasonably rare (in comparison to prolapses in sheep).
-There would be additional costs for goat owners who have previously been carrying out the procedure themselves.
-Because vaginal prolapses in goats must be treated as soon as possible for the treatment to be successful, animals may need to be euthanised if not treated in a timely manner (if it was impractical for a veterinarian to attend promptly).
-There may be a lack of clarity about whether the procedure is a significant surgical procedure and therefore whether non-veterinarians can continue to treat goat prolapses.
-Under this option, only offences and penalties under the Act would be available for the most V serious anima Enforcement al welfare offending a options for low-level ssociated with treating ng goat prolapses (a: ain limited, and lack (available for the most s is currently the case). of compliance and risks
+Proposal was not in the 2019 discussion document Prolapses in goats were not included in the original proposals.
+Submitters considering proposals for sheep prolapses were asked if non-veterinarians should be able to treat prolapses in other animals not consulted on.
+Submitters' views on proposal Submissions on the proposal acknowledged that vaginal prolapses are painful, and highlighted the importance of the prolapse being treated as soon as possible.
+They also noted concerns with the maintenance of competency with the procedure due to the problem being rare in goats.
+While industry organisations supported the proposal to allow competent non-veterinarians to perform the procedure, advocacy groups and the veterinary community thought that it should only be performed by veterinarians.
+Final proposal (post A person who treats a vaginal prolapse in a goat must: consultation) a. be competent; and use pain relief authorised by a veterinarian for the purpose of the procedure, throughout the procedure.
+2. The owner or person in charge of the goat must not allow it to be treated except in accordance with the clauses above.
+A 'prolapse' is where an organ or anatomical structure falls out of its usual position.
+Proposed penalty Category C (prosecutable regulatory offence which may result in a criminal conviction).
+A maximum \$3,000 fine for an individual or maximum \$15,000 fine for a body corporate for failing to use pain relief when treating a vaginal prolapse in a goat.
+Options analysis Option 1 - Default to vet only From May 2020, treating a goat's prolapsed vagina may only be lawfully undertaken by a veterinarian.
+Option 2 - Regulate the procedure Regulate the procedure to specify who can treat goat prolapses and how it must be undertaken (as above), with delayed commencement of one year (May 2021).
+Option assessment Option Effective Efficient Clear Equitable Table 1. x x - 2.
+Analysis of options against criteria Option 1 - Default to veterinarian-only veterinarians to treat vaginal prolapses in goats.
+However, good animal welfare outcomed well served by a veterinarian treating goat prolapses, because of the technical skill and judgement required as goat prolapses are reasonably rare (in comparison to sheep).
+There would be additional costs for goat owners who have previously been the procedure themselves.
+Because vaginal prolapses in goats must be treated possible for the treatment to be successful, animals may need to be euthanised if no timely manner (if it was impractical for a veterinarian to attend promptly).
+There may be a lack of clarity about whether the procedure is a significant surgical protection therefore whether non-veterinarians can continue to treat goat prolapses.
+Under this option, only offences and penalties under the Act would be available. serious animal welfare offending associated with treating goat prolapses (as is currently the case).
+Enforcement options for low-level offending would remain limited, and lack of compliance and risks to animal health and welfare may increase as a result.